oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      {{access-token-scope}}.

 "state":
-:    RECOMMENDED.
+:    OPTIONAL.
 An opaque value used by the client to maintain
      state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
-The parameter SHOULD be used for preventing cross-site request forgery as described in {{csrf_countermeasures}}.

 The client directs the resource owner to the constructed URI using an HTTP redirection response, or by other means available to it via the